 Most often it has been observed that GMAT aspirants solve the GMAT quant questions in their mind without using pen and paper in order to save time.
-We must warn you here, don’t solve in mind, and use proper pen and paper.
+We must warn you here, don’t solve in mind, and use a proper pen and paper.
 If you’ll clearly noted down the data from the questions, it will be easier to ascertain the exact method to adapt while solving.
 This will not only save your time but also end up with the correct answer.

 During the GMAT test, keep a hawk eye over the time.
 Run before the time, try to solve as many as questions in the allotted time.
 There is no provision of penalty for the wrong answer, but you have to pay a heavy price for skipping a particular section.

 Smile always reduces the stress level, so don’t forget to smile in the examination hall.
 Try to smile after solving every question, though it is difficult but not impossible because positive thinkers pronounce ‘Impossible’ as I’m Possible.

 BYJU’S will be glad to help you in your GMAT preparation journey.
 You can ask for any assistance related to GMAT and MBA from us by calling us at +918884544444.
 You can write to us at email@example.com.